Beornin/memory_repo/README.md

-# memory_sorter
+# memory_repo
-memory_sorter is a program developed to make it easier to setup and manage photo and videos (memories) in a single repository
+memory_repo is a program developed to make it easier to setup and manage photo and videos (memories) in a single repository

 ## Motivation
 Being the tech person of the family, I took it upon myself to consolidate all the memories into one repository and make